nlmixr2/nlmixr2/README.md

 ## ggPMX

 Another option is to use the ggPMX package.
-You first creat a ggPMX controller object from the nlmixr fit object.
+You first create a ggPMX controller object from the nlmixr fit object.
 Then that controller object can be used to generate figures: